RicardoFrank/UC-Berkeley-W205-Project/python/README.md

+Here's how to start and tinker with #douchetag.

+*NB*: when you've completed this run-through, the account tied to the twitter creds you enter will have a newly blocked twitter users.
+You'll likely want to use either a throw-away account, or you'll want to immediately clean up that account's block list.

 # Pre-conditions

 0. The project repo must be cloned.
 1. `zookeeper` and `kafka` must be running.
 2. The `SPARK_HOME` and `KAFKA_HOME` envariables must be set appropriately.
 3. python 2.7 must be installed.
-4. Twitter app credentials must be known
+4. Twitter app credentials must be known.

 # To run

 You'll need to have 5 windows open:

-4. will run various command line utilities
+4. will run various command line utilities and interactive frontends
-2. will run the spark job
+2. will run the spark streaming job
 1. will run the classifier
 3. will run the tweet injector
 5. will run the blocker